Board of Trustees

 Most recently, Fr.
 Lies was Vice President for Mission Engagement and Church Affairs at the University of Notre Dame, a role he began in March of 2012.
 Prior to this role, he was executive director of the Center for Social Concerns (2002-2012).
 He also taught in the Department of Political Science and was a fellow of both the Joan B. Kroc Institute for International Peace Studies and the Kellogg Institute for International Studies.
 Fr.
 Lies earned his bachelor’s degree in English with minors in French and Philosophy from Saint John’s University in Collegeville, Minnesota.
 He received his M.Div. degree from the University of Notre Dame and his doctorate in political science from the University of Pittsburgh.
 His research and teaching has focused on human rights, religion and politics in Latin America, and the politics of poverty.
 He has given talks and lectures throughout the country on community-based learning and research and Catholic social tradition, and serves on a number of related domestic and international boards.
 A native of Little Falls, Minnesota, Fr.
 Lies is one of ten children and has a twin brother, Jim, who is also a Holy Cross priest.

-Father Looney, former Provincial of the Eastern Province of Priests and Brothers, now serves as the Director of Campus Ministry and College Chaplain at King's College in Wilkes-Barre, Pennsylvania.
-Prior to his service in provincial administration, he served as the vice-president for Mission at Stonehill College, associate vice president for Academic Affairs and dean of the faculty at King's College and as an associate professor of systematic theology and as chair of the Department of Theology at King's College.
+Father Looney, former Provincial of the Eastern Province of Priests and Brothers, now serves as the President at King's College in Wilkes-Barre, Pennsylvania.
+Prior to his service as President, he served as the Vice President for Mission at Stonehill College, Director of Campus Ministry, Associate Vice President for Academic Affairs and Dean of the Faculty at King's College and as an Associate Professor of Systematic Theology and as Chair of the Department of Theology at King's College.

-A member of the board of directors of the Father Patrick Peyton Centre in Attymass, County Mayo, Ireland, and of Renew International, Fr.
-Looney was elected a Stonehill trustee in 2001, a position he held until 2007.
-He served as an ex officio member of the board of trustees during his tenure as provincial superior and was subsequently re-elected in 2011.
+A Trustee at the University of Notre Dame, a member of the Board of Directors of the Father Patrick Peyton Centre in Attymass, County Mayo, Ireland, and of Renew International, Fr.
+Looney was elected a Stonehill Trustee in 2001, a position he held until 2007.
+He served as an ex officio member of the Board of Trustees during his tenure as Provincial Superior and was subsequently re-elected in 2011.
 His publications have appeared in One in Christ, Ecumenical Trends, Review for Religious, and Pastoral Life.

-A magna cum laude graduate of Stonehill with a B.A. in psychology, Fr.
-Looney received a M.Div. from the University of S1.
-Michael's College at the Toronto School of Theology in 1986.
-Ordained to the priesthood in 1987, he was awarded a Ph.D. in systematic theology from The Catholic University of America in 1998.
+A magna cum laude graduate of Stonehill with a B.A. in Psychology, Fr.
+Looney received a M.Div. from the University of St. Michael's College at the Toronto School of Theology in 1986.
+Ordained to the priesthood in 1987, he was awarded a Ph.D. in Systematic Theology from The Catholic University of America in 1998.

 Director of Campus Ministry, University of Notre Dame